Last updated on July 1st, 2019

 If you’ve ever made homemade pasta before, you’ll notice that the dough for this gluten-free almond flour pasta is much softer and sticker than traditional wheat pasta dough.
 If you increase the ratio of almond flour, the oils from the nuts are extracted out as the pasta rolled try to squeeze the dough through them.
 Instead, keep the dough softer but dust it generously with tapioca starch.

-How to make Gluten-Free Pasta?
+How to make Gluten-Free Fresh Pasta?

-Gluten-free pasta is so easy to make and so much more delicious than store-bought pasta.
-Traditional pasta dough that has to rest before you roll it out to develop the gluten.
-You don’t have to do that for gluten-free pasta because you use tapioca and sweet rice flour to bind the flours together.
+Gluten-free fresh pasta is so easy to make and so much more delicious than store-bought pasta.
+Traditional fresh pasta dough that has to rest before you roll it out to develop the gluten.
+You don’t have to do that for homemadegluten-free pasta because you use tapioca and sweet rice flour to bind the flours together.
 Just whisk the flours together, whisk the eggs together in a well in the center, slowly incorporating the flour until it forms a dough.
 Alternatively, dump it all in a stand mixer until combined.

 Homemade gluten-free almond flour pasta dough doesn’t have the same elasticity of a gluten-filled dough.
 This means it’s slightly more delicate.
 As long as you continuously dust the outside generously with tapioca starch as you push it through the pasta rollers, it’s still easy to work with.

-Making pasta without a pasta maker
+Making almond flour pasta noodles without a pasta maker

 Gluten-free pasta is also so easy to roll it out by hand.
 No pasta machine required!
 Without gluten’s elasticity adding resistance, you can easily roll out the dough paper thin with a rolling pin.
 Just be sure to your surface generously with tapioca starch to keep it from sticking before rolling it out.
 Fold the paper-thin pasta dough up and cut it into fettuccine strips with a knife.